-We believe that cultural diversity breeds scientific creativity and strongly support equal opportunities for everyone.
+Cultural diversity breeds scientific creativity and equal opportunities for everyone is at the heart of it.

 - The ideal candidate will have a strong inclination towards applied mathematics, mechanics, and experimental work with biological organisms.